Skip to content

 Each canonical region, when imagined as a universal condition, reveals a distinct phenomenology.
 The following thought experiments ask: what would a world look like if everyone inhabited this region?

 F. The Lucid Contemplative: “Dogen in the Garden.”
-The mirror of E. A society where contemplation dominates but Pattern-awareness is genuinely present.
-Monastics study mathematics; mystics write systematic philosophy.
-The Lucid Contemplative society can articulate what the Silent Valley only feels.
-Its vulnerability relative to E is that it has less capacity for material agency; its advantage is that its insights are deeper and its relationship to Mystery more direct.
+The mirror of E. Contemplation dominates, but Pattern-awareness is present enough to give the insight a body: monastics study mathematics; mystics write systematic philosophy.
+The Lucid Contemplative society can say what the Silent Valley can only feel.
+Its disadvantage relative to E is a thinner capacity for material agency; its advantage is that its insights run deeper and its relation to Mystery is more direct.
+Classical Indian civilization is a fair example, producing both the most rigorous contemplative practices and remarkably sophisticated formal systems such as Pāṇini’s grammar and the Kerala school of mathematics.
+The Pattern-awareness is not incidental: it is precisely what lets contemplative insight become transmissible.

 G. Double Obscuration: “The Sleepwalker.”
-A society where nearly everything is in the blind spot: nine-tenths of reality is invisible.
+A society where almost everything has fallen into the blind spot: nine-tenths of reality invisible.
 The Sleepwalker neither understands the world (low pattern-awareness) nor feels its depth (low mystery-awareness).
 Movement is driven by reflex, habit, appetite.
-This is not the Pattern Trap (which at least had the energy of technological expansion) or the Mystery Retreat (which at least had the depth of contemplative cultivation).
-It is the absence of both.
-The Sleepwalker is the endpoint of civilizational entropy: what remains after prolonged obscuration has consumed both the capacity to analyze and the capacity to feel.
+This is neither the Pattern Trap, which at least had the energy of expansion, nor the Mystery Retreat, which at least had the depth of contemplation.
+It is the absence of both, the endpoint of civilizational entropy: what is left after prolonged obscuration has eaten away both the capacity to analyze and the capacity to feel.
+G is the state CV-Osc warns against, when the oscillation between Pattern-dominant and Mystery-dominant phases breaks down and both decline at once.
+Recovery from G calls for an external shock or an improbable internal mutation, because the very faculties needed to recognize the trouble (pattern-awareness to diagnose it, mystery-awareness to sense that something is wrong) are exactly what G has lost.

 XV.4.3 · The Mixed Society Problem